robertodepool/data-analytics-power-bi-report707/README.md

     - Start of Month
     - Start of Week
     - Date

-2. New calculated column created called Country using the Country Code column, the DAX fomular is in the .pbix
+2. New calculated column created called Country using the Country Code column.
 3. Similarly with Geography hierarchy
     - World Region
     - Country
     - Country Region

-4. New column called Geography created where the Country Region and Country column in the Stores
+4. New column called Geography created where the Country Region and Country column are joined.
 5. In the column tools the following categories were assigned:
     - World Region : Continent
     - Country : Country
     - Country Region : State or Province

-## Milestone 4
+## Milestone 4 - Setting up the Report

 ### Task 1 - Report pages
 Report pages where added, in Model view by pressing the plus button.
 The pages added: